open-mmlab/mmdetection3d/docs/en/tutorials/customize_datasetv2.md

 ### Convert Point cloud format

-Currently we only support bin format point cloud training and inference, before training on your own datasets, you need to transform your point cloud format to bin file.
+Currently, we only support bin format point cloud training and inference, before training on your own datasets, you need to transform your point cloud format to bin file.
 The common point cloud data formats include pcd and las, we provide some open-source tools for reference.

 1. Convert pcd to bin: https://github.com/leofansq/Tools_RosBag2KITTI
 2. Convert las to bin: The common conversion path is las -> pcd -> bin, and the conversion from las -> pcd can be achieved through [this tool](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor).